-Being your own boss comes with some great advantages because you can essentially shape the business the way you want to run it.
-Dive into your projects wearing comfy workout clothes?
+Being your boss comes with significant advantages because you can essentially shape the business how you want to run it.
+Dive into your projects wearing comfy workout clothes.
 No sweat.
-Customize your hours to be later or earlier in the day?
+Customize your hours to be later or earlier in the day.
 Perfect timing.
-Pick and choose the type of projects you want to accept?
+Pick and choose the type of projects you want to accept.
 No problem.
 Being a solopreneur equates with freedom for many people.

 Sound familiar?
 Don’t let fear hold you back.
 Here are five struggles many solopreneurs face and the solutions that bring them peace of mind.

 Running your own company can be scary; you never know if you’ll ring up enough sales or when unexpected business-related expenses come up.
 If you previously were used to bringing in a regular salary, solopreneurship is a change.
 However, there are several steps you can take to address uncertainty and keep it from being a deterrent to living out your entrepreneurial dreams.

 - Put aside money whenever you can for an emergency fund.
 A few months of living expenses are recommended.

 - Apply for a Small Business Administration-backed loan to help you raise working capital.

 - Launch a crowdfunding campaign on Kickstarter or a similar platform if you’ve got an original idea or need to raise capital to produce and distribute your invention.
 (Make sure you protect your work from illegal copies before you put it out there.)